awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 # Upload data to Amazon S3<a name="emr-plan-upload-s3"></a>

-For information on how to upload objects to Amazon S3, see [ Add an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For information on how to upload objects to Amazon S3, see [ Add an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.
 For more information about using Amazon S3 with Hadoop, see [http://wiki\.apache\.org/hadoop/AmazonS3](http://wiki.apache.org/hadoop/AmazonS3)\.

 **Topics**
 + [Create and configure an Amazon S3 bucket](#create-s3-bucket-input)